Democracy-Dictatorship Index: Head of state

 The second distinction made is whether the head of state is popularly elected for a fixed term.
 The head of state may be unelected and still be classified as a democracy.
 Popularly elected means that the head of state is directly elected by the citizens or elected by an assembly which then elects them (an example being the electoral college in the United States).
 In Germany, the head of state is elected by regional legislatures and not popularly elected.
 Elected heads of state are usually referred to as "president."
 The phrase "fixed term" indicates the once the head of state is chosen, they serve a known and a limited number of years before another election is held, and they cannot be removed from the office in the meantime via a vote of no confidence.

 The head of state in most parliamentary democracies formally appoint the head of government.
 Some countries, such as Greece and Bulgaria, stipulate who the head of state chooses as head of government.
 In the former, for example, the President must appoint as Prime Minister the leader of the largest party in parliament, who has three days to gain the confidence of a majority thereof.
 Some countries, such as Sweden, instead charge another person entirely with choosing the head of government, such as the presiding officer of the legislative assembly.

 Classification

 The first distinction made is whether a democracy's government is responsible to the legislature.
 If it is not responsible, it is a presidential democracy.
 If it is, then a further distinction is made between democracies where the head of state is popularly elected and those where the head of state is not popularly elected.
 If the head of state is popularly elected for a fixed term then, the democracy is mixed or semi-presidential.
 If the head of state serves for life or is not popularly elected or a fixed term, then the democracy is parliamentary.

-The table below offers a full list of which countries are what type of democracy.
-Keep note that the head of state, chief executive, government, and legislatures can have their official names be seemingly contradictory to this classification.
-The name a democracy gives itself or its office does not indicate what type of democracy it is.